marlow3130/marlow3130/README.md

 - **Open Source:** Contributor to several web and cloud projects
 - **Side Projects:** Building tools, automations & experimenting with new frameworks
 - **Passion Project:** Building Apps to help improve my hobbies and make Life easy

+---
+### Career
+Currently working as a intern at KW-Software AG